lyicy/flask-bootstrap-template/README.md

 - Figure out how to use Frozen-flask to create static webpages, because it really is very static right now.
+- Alternatively, integrate at least Flask-Cache and research if you have to do anything, such that jinja2 uses the BytecodeCaching loaders.
+- Check if you can optimize the ETag meta information in requests, to optimize the browser caching.
 - Add opengraph elements/twitter cards for blog entries
 - Integrate the development process for javascript frontend application with react.js, including unit tests with jest